Colin-Kohli/rss-inactivity/README.md

 test_rss_inacivity.py contains various unit tests for rss_inactivity.py.

 My next steps would be to refactor the RSS calls to be asychronous, as a slow XML retreival could bottleneck this single-threaded program.
 I will also need to add a timeout for the RSS calls, as the parser I used does not have a native timeout functionaity.

+Please keep in mind that if some podcasts release a new episode between my writing this and your reading it, some unit tests could potentially fail.
+On a real project, I would need to create dummy XML data for testing use.